 We believe that parents and carers are a child’s first educator and so we aim to work very closely with parents.

-In FS1 we encourage parents to add to their child’s project files to strengthen the link between school and home.
-Children then proudly share their project files weekly with their key worker groups.
+In FS1 we encourage parents to add to their child’s files and Tapestry journals to strengthen the link between school and home.
+Children then proudly share their files weekly with their key worker groups.

 The second transition that occurs during Early Years is the transition from Nursery to Reception, this jump from part time schooling to full time can be very daunting for both parents and their children and we aim as a school to ensure that any transition is as smooth and comfortable as possible.
-In order to do this we invite the parents into a transition meeting during the summer term to provide the parents with information about the school, the curriculum and PBL.
+In order to do this, we invite the parents into a transition meeting during the summer term to provide the parents with information about the school and the curriculum.
 We also have the opportunity to talk about other general information subjects, such as school dinners, phonics, mathematics and an opportunity to meet their child’s new class teacher.
-In addition to this we invite all children joining FS2 into school for 2 weeks at the end of the summer term.
-This is an excellent opportunity for children to begin their new project whilst also meeting their new friends, teachers and becoming familiar with the school.
-This is a whole school approach therefore children transitioning to year 1 will also get the same opportunity.
+In addition to this we invite all children joining FS2 into school during the summer term.
+This is an excellent opportunity for children to meet their new friends, teachers and becoming familiar with the school.

 There are transition meetings planned during the summer term between nursery and the new class teacher in Reception, allowing the nursery teachers to provide further information about each child’s development and pass on any other important information about each child (e.g. medical, SEN, EAL, etc.).